Austin Corbett

-Austin Corbett (born September 5, 1995) is an American football guard for the Carolina Panthers of the National Football League (NFL).
+Austin Corbett (born September 5, 1995) is an American professional football center for the Carolina Panthers of the National Football League (NFL).
 Corbett played for Reed High School in Sparks, Nevada.
-Starting as a walk on, he played college football at Nevada.
+Starting as a walk on, he played college football for the Nevada Wolf Pack.

 College career

 Before the 2017 season, Corbett had more experience than any other offensive lineman on the Wolf Pack.
 After the season, he received several team honors including being named the Basalite Big Blocker and a team captain.
+Overall, Corbett was a 4-year starter at left tackle for Nevada, taking over for his future Cleveland Browns teammate Joel Bitonio as Nevada's starting left tackle as a redshirt freshman.

 Following his senior season, Corbett was named as a semifinalist for the 2017 Burlsworth Trophy.
 He was also invited to the 2018 Senior Bowl.

 Professional career

 Cleveland Browns

-The Cleveland Browns selected Austin Corbett in the second round (33rd overall) of the 2018 NFL Draft.
+The Cleveland Browns selected Austin Corbett in the second round (33rd overall) of the 2018 NFL draft.
 On May 6, Corbett signed a four-year deal worth $7.568 million featuring a $3.584 million signing bonus.

 Los Angeles Rams

-The Browns traded Corbett to the Los Angeles Rams on October 15, 2019 in exchange for the Rams' fifth-round pick in the 2021 NFL Draft.
+The Browns traded Corbett to the Los Angeles Rams on October 15, 2019, in exchange for the Rams' fifth-round pick in the 2021 NFL draft.
 In 2019, Corbett started in 7 of 8 games after his trade to the Rams.
-In 2021-22, Corbett started all 17 regular season games.
-Corbett also started in every playoff game, including Super Bowl LVI, as the Los Angeles Rams went on to win the game 23-20, playing at home, against the Cincinnati Bengals.
+In 2021–22, Corbett started all 17 regular season games.
+Corbett also started in every playoff game, including Super Bowl LVI, as the Rams went on to win the game 23–20, playing at home, against the Cincinnati Bengals.

 Carolina Panthers

 On March 16, 2022, Corbett signed a three-year, $26.25 million contract with the Carolina Panthers.

-NFL career statistics
+In the season finale against the New Orleans Saints, he suffered a torn anterior cruciate ligament.

+On August 29, 2023, Corbett was placed on the team's reserve/physically unable to perform list which would require him to miss the first four games of the 2023 season.
+He was activated on October 24.
+He suffered a season-ending knee injury in Week 11 and was placed on injured reserve on November 22.

+Corbett entered the 2024 season as the Panthers starting center.
+He started the first five games before suffering a torn biceps in Week 5, ending his season.

+On March 12, 2025, Corbett re-signed with the Panthers on a one-year contract.
+In Week 2 against the Arizona Cardinals, Corbett suffered a Grade 3 MCL injury in his left knee; he was placed on injured reserve on September 15.
+He was activated on October 18, ahead of the team's Week 7 matchup against the New York Jets.

+Statistics

 Personal life

-Corbett is a citizen of the Walker River Paiute Tribe.
+Corbett is a member of the Walker River Paiute Tribe, a federally recognized tribe of Northern Paiute people.